 A… Crew boats take workers to and from different activity areas on the River from TZC’s floating dock at our satellite field office in Tarrytown.
 This goes on continuously through the day and night.
 Tugboats support different activities, and work to secure barges and move different pieces of equipment through the marine work site as needed.

 Q… How many people are currently working on the River itself and what are their specific tasks?
 We realize there are shifts, however what are the total number of workers on the water (not including support staff in the offices)?

 A… Currently, TZC’s craft employees are at approximately 240 and that does not include subcontractors.
-These craft employees from the local unions provide trestle work, piling/welding, rebar fabrication, landing work and additional support activities for the full project, which include equipment operators and dock builders.
+These craft employees from the local unions provide trestle work, piling/welding, sheet metal fabrication, landing work and additional support activities for the full project, which include equipment operators and dock builders.

 Q… Please differentiate from the employees at your location on White Plains Road and those at Hudson Harbor offices with regard to job and daily responsibilities?
 Also, what is the total manpower number at this time involved with the project?
 Both, those on the River and those in the offices?

 A… TZC’s headquarters at the White Plains Road office supports the comprehensive project operations and houses the project’s design and construction professionals as well as officials from the New York State Thruway Authority and the Governor’s Outreach Team.
 The Hudson Harbor Satellite Field Office supports all field operations on both landings and the marine work—most of the construction engineers and project managers are posted at this office.
 This is where the bulk of the craft employees and the TZC team board our vessels to work in the Hudson.